knowbi/knowbi-pentaho-change-password/README.md

 # knowbi-pentaho-change-password
-Plugin that allows users to change their password
+Plugin that allows users to change their password, based on the (outdated) [plugin](http://downloads.sourceforge.net/project/pentaho5changepassword/cpp-1.0.0.zip) by [Kleyson Rios](https://twitter.com/kleysonr?lang=en).

 Copy changePassword and sparkl to pentaho-server\pentaho-solutions\system